Sh1d0w/nvim-ide/README.md

 ## Motivation

 This is my personal Neovim configuration that I use for different languages.
 I've decided to dockerize it in order to make it more portable and easy to use on different machines.
+Another benefit is that you don't have to install external dependecies on your host machine like Node or Composer as they are bundled in the respective docker containers.

 ## Features